jewelsofthought/neshama/site/posts/neshama/dark_side.md

 ## All is One

 There are a number of ways to relieve yourself from this hell of two parents (God and Satan) fighting constantly.
-The one I follow is to accept the fact that **G-d is One**.
+The best (and perhaps only) one is to accept the fact that **G-d is One**.

 Because this is so difficult in this binary world we live in, filled with the dualities of this reality, we create mantra's, like chants that we repeat to ourselves and to the community regularly.
 For instance, in my tradition, we recite the _Shema_ at least twice a day, translated loosely as _"Hear, O Israel, the Lord, your G-d is One."_ It is a calling in the the direction that will produce synthesis.